jdmulligan/JETSCAPE-analysis/README.md

 where `jetscapeAnalysisConfig.yaml` should be edited to specify the pt-hat bins and JETSCAPE XML configuration paths, and `outputdir` specifies where the JETSCAPE output files will be written.
-Note that the machinery here only modifies the pt-hat bins in the JETSCAPE XML configuration -- all other settings should be set manually (which modules to include, output format type, etc.).
+Note that the machinery here only modifies the pt-hat bins and (optionally) other parameter values in the JETSCAPE XML configuration -- but does not allow to change which modules are present.

 That's it!
 The script will write a separate sub-directory with JETSCAPE events for each pt-hat bin.